imam0096361/TDS-SEO-KEYWORD/README.md

 - **Mixed Content** → Automatically detects and optimizes for both

 Simply paste your article - the system AUTO-DETECTS the language and applies the appropriate strategy!

+---

+## 📜 Copyright & License

+**© 2025 DS IT - The Daily Star.
+All rights reserved.**

+This software is proprietary to The Daily Star and developed by **DS IT** (The Daily Star IT Department).

+**For internal use only.** For questions or support, please contact the DS IT team.

+---

+**Made with ❤️ by DS IT for The Daily Star journalists 🇧🇩**